samjones00/docs/docs/_documentation/Javascript-client.md

     $ x ts && tsc -m umd dtos.ts && move /y dtos.js wwwroot

-Then to use them in your Web Page create a basic UMD loader then include the UMD `@servicestack/client` library and `dtos.js`:
+To use them in your Web Page create a basic UMD loader and include the UMD `@servicestack/client` library & `dtos.js`:

 ```html
 <script>